electron/electron/docs/development/electron-vs-nwjs.md

 In NW.js, the main entry point of an application can be an HTML web page.
 In that case, NW.js will open the given entry point in a browser window.

-In Electron, the entry point is always JavaScript script.
+In Electron, the entry point is always a JavaScript script.
 Instead of providing a URL directly, you manually create a browser window and load an HTML file using the API.
 You also need to listen to window events to decide when to quit the application.